tusharbhutt/Endless-Nodes/README.md

 ![sample](./img/batchsample.gif)

 As far as I know, ComfyUI does not have native capability to allow for different prompts to be run within the *same* batch.
-I always found this to be a waste if you have a fast card with a lot of VRAM.
-With ComfyUI native, you can set the batch size to, say, create 56 images of the same prompt, or you can change the queue to have multiple runs of different prompts; if you have a fast card, this may not be an issue for you.
+With ComfyUI native, you can set the batch size to, say, create 56 images of the same prompt or you can change the queue to have 56 runs of different prompts one prompt at a time.
+I always found both methods to be "wasteful" if you have  powerful card with a lot of VRAM.
+I don't, by the way :)

 Also, there are some nodes that will create multiple prompts in batches, but the ones I looked at showed they were just doing what is essentially queue management and prompts were still being done only one at a time.
 This set of nodes will allow you to create as many prompts as your VRAM can hold and does them simultaneously.
 Nodes are available for SDx, SDXL, and Flux.

-Try this out too: pair a node with an endless queue and use wildcards to make an endless random image generator.
+You can try this out too: pair a wildcard node in the front end with the batch sampler, set your queue to "Run (instant)" and enjoy endless random batched prompts

 ![dynamicbatch](./img/dynamic.png)